Frequently Asked Questions

 Q. How can I get a signed book?

 A. Right now, I occasionally sign books at events I attend, and I sometimes donate signed books to charity auctions and the like.
-Sometimes other opportunities will arise, and I’ll usually post about them on Twitter and sometimes here as well.
+Sometimes other opportunities will arise, and I’ll usually post about them on Bluesky.
+The Illumicrate editions of The Echo Archives are also all hand signed.